johnkeltz/tableau-profile-views/README.md

 });
 ```

 This code builds a graph for one author.
-Check out the html file to see a second, similar function to add a comparison.
+Check out the [html file](https://github.com/johnkeltz/tableau-profile-views/tree/master/code) to see a second, similar function to add a comparison.

+Want to try it for yourself?
+[Try it here](http://htmlpreview.github.io/?https://github.com/johnkeltz/tableau-profile-views/blob/master/code/Tableau%20Profile%20Views%20comparison.html).
+But remember, you'll need a CORS extension to use it.